Skip to Main Content

 The Framework for AI Fluency summarized in this document has emerged from an ongoing research collaboration between Prof. Rick Dakan from the Ringling College of Art and Design, Florida, and Prof. Joseph Feller from the Cork University Business School, University College Cork, Ireland.
 Dakan and Feller’s work explores the intersection between (1) Human Creativity and Innovation, (2) Generative AI technologies (GenAI), and (3) Learning & Teaching in Higher Education.

-The framework has also been (and continues to be) informed by the ongoing design and delivery of student courses, as well as faculty seminars and workshops, at both the Ringling College of Art and Design and the Cork University Business School, in the 2023/2024 and 2024/2025 Academic Years.
-A scientific paper presenting the development of the framework, and discussing its intellectual roots and implications in full, is currently in preparation.
+The framework has also been (and continues to be) informed by the ongoing design and delivery of student courses, as well as faculty seminars and workshops, at both the Ringling College of Art and Design and the Cork University Business School, in the 2023/2024, 2024/2025, and 2025/2026 Academic Years.

-This document presents a summary of the framework simply as a practical tool that is designed to inform discourse and practice in higher education on curriculum and assessment design, academic policy setting, student employability and career coaching, and similar topics in the context of AI (and particularly GenAI) digital disruption.
+This document presents a overview of the framework as a practical tool that is designed to inform discourse and practice in higher education on curriculum and assessment design, academic policy setting, student employability and career coaching, and similar topics in the context of AI (and particularly GenAI) digital disruption.

 Although primarily aimed at higher education, we imagine that the framework in this form will also benefit other educational levels, and indeed organizations more widely addressing the challenges and opportunities of GenAI.